 On April 26, 1999, in support of the need for thorough child identification, the Texas Senate passed Senate Resolution No. 685 and the Texas House of Representatives passed H.R.
 Resolution No. 735.
 Both resolutions determined that every one of more than four million children attending public schools in the state of Texas would be offered an inkless ID Kit.

 Safety for Texas School Children

-Then-governor George W. Bush, now President of the United States, declared March 2000 as "Child Identification Month" in the state of Texas to focus public attention on ways to protect young people from harm.
+Then-governor George W. Bush, and former President of the United States, declared March 2000 as "Child Identification Month" in the state of Texas to focus public attention on ways to protect young people from harm.
 In the fall of 2000, with the help of Clear Channel Worldwide, Roger Staubach, Troy Aikman and Nolan Ryan, free inkless I.D.
 Kits were distributed to nearly four million schoolchildren in kindergarten through 12th grade in the state of Texas, making Texas the first and only state to provide all of its schoolchildren with an I.D. kit.

 Recognized by Congress

 The National Child Identification Program and the AFCA were recognized by Congress in 2001 with the unanimous passage of House Congressional Resolution 100, which commended the AFCA for its dedication and efforts in protecting children by providing a vital means for locating the nation's missing, abducted and runaway children.